naviapps/create-nw-react-app/README.md

 - [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React App.

 Create NW.js React App works on macOS, Windows, and Linux.<br>
-If something doesn’t work, please [file an issue](https://github.com/naviapps/create-nw-react-app/issues/new).
+If something doesn’t work, please [file an issue](https://github.com/naviapps/create-nw-react-app/issues/new).<br>
+If you have questions or need help, please ask in [GitHub Discussions](https://github.com/naviapps/create-nw-react-app/discussions).

 ## Quick Overview